 Instructions to the editor: please make the following changes to Page 290, Line 60 in the subclause 9.4.2.313.5 (EHT PPE Thresholds field) in D3.0 as shown below:

-The RU Index Bitmask subfield shall contain at least one bit equal to 1.
+The RU Index Bitmask subfield contains at least one bit equal to 1.

 Instructions to the editor: please make the following changes to Page 290, Line 62 in the subclause 9.4.2.313.5 (EHT PPE Thresholds field) in D3.0 as shown below:

-To indicate nominal packet padding values of 0 µs for all modes, the PPE Thresholds Present subfield and the Common Nominal Packet Padding subfield shall be set to 0 in the EHT Capabilities element (see 35.13 (Nominal packet padding values selection rules) for details).
+To indicate nominal packet padding values of 0 µs for all modes, the PPE Thresholds Present subfield and the Common Nominal Packet Padding subfield are set to 0 in the EHT Capabilities element (see 35.13 (Nominal packet padding values selection rules) for details).

 Instructions to the editor: please make the following changes to Page 291, Line 2 in the subclause 9.4.2.313.5 (EHT PPE Thresholds field) in D3.0 as shown below:

-… while the PPETmax and PPET8 values of that RU allocation index shall be the same as the PPETmax and PPET8 values of the closest smaller RU allocation index with the bitmask value equal to 1 in the RU Index Bitmask subfield.
+… while the PPETmax and PPET8 values of that RU allocation index are the same as the PPETmax and PPET8 values of the closest smaller RU allocation index with the bitmask value equal to 1 in the RU Index Bitmask subfield.

 CID 17723